-There is no cut and dry answer to the question of how often you should feed a cat unfortunately.
+There is no cut-and-dry answer to the question of how often you should feed a cat, unfortunately.
 The age and physical condition of your cat as well as your own lifestyle will all be contributing factors.
-The following article will serve as a a guide and provide all the information that needs to be taken into account when developing a feeding routing for your pet.
+The following article will serve as a guide and provide all the information that needs to be taken into account when developing a feeding routine for your pet.

 Officially a cat is not considered an adult cat until they are one year old, but as soon as they reach maturity, feeding your cat food that is nutritionally balanced for maintenance just once or twice a day will be sufficient to keep them fit and healthy.

 The feeding routine you decide upon can remain unchanged as long as your cat is free from serious weight gain or illness.
 It would only be if either of these instances occurred that you should rethink either the food itself or the routine, if not both.